bparanj/crystal/computer/electronics/terms/form-factor.md

 2. The Mobile-ITX form factor, introduced by VIA Technologies in 2009, was designed for small, low-power laptops and mobile devices.
 However, it did not gain widespread adoption.

-In general, laptop motherboards are not standardized like desktop form factors, as they are designed to fit specific laptop models and are not typically interchangeable between different laptops or brands.
+In general, laptop motherboards are not standardized like desktop form factors, as they are designed to fit specific laptop models and are not  interchangeable between different laptops or brands.